michaelreneer/michaelreneer.github.io/_posts/website/2012-12-09-hello-world.markdown

 because everything was in one branch, managing pull requests would be more complicated since I would only want to merge changes that updated the source.

-So I ended up pushing the source to the `source` branch and the content to the `master` branch.
+I ended up pushing the source to the `source` branch and the content to the `master` branch.
 This way I can automatically decline all pull requests to the `master` branch.
 Locally, I have each branch cloned into a different directory named for the branch.

-I will eventually script the process so that immediately after I push to the `source` branch, my pelican build runs, copies its output to the `master` branch, and finished by pushing the `master` branch.
+Eventually, I will script the process so that immediately after I push to the `source` branch, my pelican build runs, copies its output to the `master` branch, and finished by pushing the `master` branch.
 Eliminating any branch switching antics.

 [github]: http://github.com "GitHub"
 [github pages]: http://pages.github.com "GitHub Pages"